 More reliable with a longer life span.

 Mirco inverters have an expected lifespan of 25 years and are warrantied (parts and labor) for all 25 years.
 Central inverters – even the ones with optimizers – typically last 12 to 15 years and often fail even before their expected end of life – especially if they are not installed in a shaded area.
 While it takes about 6 hours to do the work, it it is fairly simple to replace central inverter.
 That replacement does not require anyone to get up on the roof.
 However, they cost $3,000 or more every time they fail!
 If you had to replace it twice in 20 years, you just added $6,000 to the sticker price of your system and added 2-3 years to the payback time.
 Replacing a microinverter on the other hand takes less than 1 minute and most repairs can be done with software rather than a a service call.
 How do we know that micro inverters are more reliable?
 Simple.
-In the last 7 years, Robco has installed over 22,000 Enphase micro inverters and replaced only 59 of them (.27%).
+In the last 7 years, Robco has installed over 35,000 Enphase micro inverters and replaced only about 100 of them.

 Expanding your system

 As we’ve learned, central inverters are set up with panels wired in strings.
-If you want to add on to a central inverter system, you’ll need to add a full string of panels (at least 8).
+If you want to add on to a central inverter system and your inverter is already at capacity, you’ll have to add another inverter and more panels.
 On the other hand, micro inverter systems will allow a single panel at a time add on .
 You can perfectly size your system as your needs grow.
-No need to spend extra money on equipment you don’t need or pay the power company more than you have to.
 This design flexibility also means that your install team can easily alter your panel layout in the field if needed.